kmcd/codecast/01_command_line/script.md

   -rw-rw-r-- 1 me me 0 2012-03-06 14:52 foo.txt
      The first 10 characters of the listing are the file attributes (see Figure 9-1).
 The first of these characters is the file type.
 Table 9-1 lists the file types you are most likely to see (there are other, less common types too).
   The remaining nine characters of the file attributes, called the file mode, represent the read, write, and execute permissions for the file’s owner, the file’s group owner, and everybody else.
-  Figure 9-1: Breakdown of file attributes
+  Figure 9-1: Breakdow<!--  -->n of file attributes Permissions 79
-   Permissions 79
   When set, the r, w, and x mode attributes have certain effects on files and directories, as shown in Table 9-2.
   Table 9-1: File Types